-There are no differences between the treatment of national and foreign investment (Decree Law no. 203/ 2003, 10 September).
 Foreign investment operations do not need to be registered with the Portuguese authorities.

-Are there any exchange control or currency regu-
+3. Are there any exchange control or currency regulations?

 Except in limited embargo circumstances, there are no legal restrictions on international capital movements or foreign exchange transactions.
-However, for statistical purposes, individuals or companies resident in Portugal must report any payment of more than EUR12,500 (about US\$15,548) (or its foreign currency equivalent) received from, or made to, individuals or companies resident outside of Portugal to the Portuguese Central Bank (Banco de Portugal).
+For statistical purposes, individuals or companies resident in Portugal must report any payment of more than EUR12,500 (about US\$15,426) (or its foreign currency equivalent) received from, or made to, individuals or companies resident outside of Portugal to the Portuguese Central Bank.